 11. Place reminders of God’s goodness, love, and care where you can see them, whether it’s a picture that inspires you, a quote or Bible verse that touches your heart, or an interesting rock that reminds you that there is beauty in the ordinary.

-12. Look up the “Through the Furnace” posts on this blog (TTF in 2013) and go through them alone or with a trusted friend.
+12. Look up the “Through the Refining Fire” series and go through them alone or with a trusted friend.
 I tried to write a devotional-type, self-exploring study that I hope would help you to better grasp God’s love and truth and healing.

 13. Ban negative self-talk.
 And every time you want to say something degrading about yourself, try to replace it with one of God’s truths, such as “Jesus loved me enough to die for me,” and “Even if I have a hard time forgiving myself, God has forgiven me.”
 In fact, it may help to write down all of the negative things you say to yourself so that you can figure out why you say these things to yourself and proceed to deliberately dismantle each one.